Fes Festival of World Sacred Music 2022

 - Seats are raked at Bab al Makina; elsewhere they are on the flat.
-There are usually no or few chairs at the Nights in the Medina venues, but carpets on the floor.
+There are usually no or few chairs at the Nights in the Medina venues, but carpets on the floor for sitting on.

 - At Bab al Makina, you can buy A or B seats.
 A seats are located closer to the stage; B seats towards the back of the auditorium.
 If you buy a pass, you automatically have A seats.